Skip to content

 DEGIRO vs Trade Republic vs Interactive Brokers: Which One to Choose in 2026

-March 9, 202617 min
+March 9, 2026Updated: April 6, 202620 min

 This article contains affiliate links.
 If you open an account through our links, we may receive a commission at no extra cost to you.
-This helps us keep Arfin free.
+This helps us keep arfin free.

 If you invest from Europe, you have almost certainly come across DEGIRO, Trade Republic, and Interactive Brokers.
 They are the three most popular brokers among European investors, and each one takes a fundamentally different approach.